Student Guide

 0.5

-- Summarize the basic assumptions the theory proposes (e.g. what is the causal path?
+- Summarize the basic assumptions proposed by the theory (e.g., what is the causal path?
 How does this theory explain questions regarding marketing/management?).
-Examples are often useful to help explain the theory connection to actual business practice.
+Examples are often useful in illustrating the theory's connection to actual business practice.